Does Renters Insurance Cover Personal Injury?

 - Send in your evidence.
 Upload pictures, notes, and medical bills as soon as you have them.

 - Stay responsive.
-Answer adjuster questions, keep every email, and show up for requested interviews.
+Answer adjuster questions, keep every email, and show up for requested interviews, especially if the case moves toward what a deposition involves in injury cases.

 - Track costs.
 Save receipts for bandages, taxis, or clinic co-pays until the claim closes.